All About Neuropsychologists and Clinical Neuropsychologists

 - Aviation Neuropsychologist

-In the United States, there were 17,400 jobs for Neuropsychologist or Clinical Neuropsychologist in 2016.
+There were about 17,400 jobs for Neuropsychologist or Clinical Neuropsychologist in 2016 (in the United States).
 New jobs are being produced at a rate of 10.3% which is above the national average.
 The Bureau of Labor Statistics predicts 1,800 new jobs for Neuropsychologist or Clinical Neuropsychologist by 2026.
-Due to new job openings and attrition, there will be an average of 1,300 job openings in this field each year.
+There will be an estimated 1,300 positions for Neuropsychologist or Clinical Neuropsychologist per year.

 The states with the most job growth for Neuropsychologist or Clinical Neuropsychologist are Wyoming, Florida, and Idaho.
 Watch out if you plan on working in Oregon, South Dakota, or Oklahoma.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Neuropsychologists and Clinical Neuropsychologists is somewhere between $41,220 and $127,510.
+The salary for Neuropsychologists and Clinical Neuropsychologists ranges between about $41,220 and $127,510 a year.